Sprk-nl/sprk-mc1/README.md

 - Enabling deep-page to attach menu's to hardware / midi channels, and switch easily in-between.
 - Read SD card data, for config
 - Add a distance controller with IR/sonar
+- Add touch-fader to have immediate placement control instead of the knob.
 - draw LFO on screen and send out
 - Save custom LFO's
 - select X-Y functions and draw the X-Y position, with the option of adding an LFO